- Sole legal custody,

 Before any divorce filing, married parents automatically have shared physical and legal custody.
 Where parents were never married, the mother has sole physical and legal custody.
 A child born during the course of a marriage between a same-sex couple is deemed to be a child of the marriage.
 Both spouses are lawful parents even though only one spouse is biologically connected to the child.

-Its important that you consult with a child custody lawyer.
-A child custody attorney can guide you through this difficult process.
+It’s important that you consult with a Massachusetts child custody lawyer.
+They know what judges look for in child custody cases and can guide you through this difficult process.